MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-adjustments.md

 - This feature enables a multi-select control from the posted project transactions form.
 You can apply filters to the list page and select your records prior to beginning adjustments.
 - This feature will disable the adjustment button if any single transaction can not be adjusted or if you select a combination of credit notes and journals together rather than individually.
 - With the addition of the multi-row select control, the Committed cost window is no longer disabled with multiple rows selected.
 - A warning message is added telling users this may take a long time if more than 1,000 records were selected.
-Users will see “You have selected more than %1 records for adjustment.
+Users will see “You have selected more than (selected number) records for adjustment.
 Proceeding with this action might take some time.
 Are you sure you would like to proceed with this action?”

+This feature also removes step 2 from the process flow so that any transactions selected prior to open adjustments will automatically be in the list to adjust, instead of needing to use the select button.

+Note: Even with this feature disabled, multi-selection of records is now possible for adjustment.
+But if the feature is disabled, only a single record will remain selected and users will see the select transactions dialog after immediately clicking to open adjustments.

 ## Adjustment transaction statuses that can be enabled or disabled for adjustments